30 Types of Beetles in Wisconsin

 The Black Carpet Beetle is one of the most common types of beetles in Wisconsin.

-They are oval-shaped, about 1/8 of an inch long, and have a black-brown color.
+They are oval-shaped, about 1/8 of an inch long, and black-brown in color.
 This beetle can be found indoors and outdoors.

 Black Carpet Beetles feed on dead animals and animal products such as wool, fur, leather, and feathers.